esa-prl/simple_rover_locomotion/README.md

 #### Building

-To build from source, clone the latest version from this repository into your catkin workspace and compile the package using
+To build from source, clone the latest version from this repository into your ros2 workspace and compile the package using

 	cd ros2_ws/src
 	git clone https://github.com/esa-prl/simple_rover_locomotion.git